TheIoTLearningInitiative/InternetOfThingsRT/INSTALLATION.md

 Now, we are ready to build a full Edison image with the following bitbake command

     $ bitbake edison-image
+    ... ...
+    NOTE: Tasks Summary: Attempted 3757 tasks of which 568 didn't need to be rerun and all succeeded.

+    Summary: There were 26 WARNING messages shown.

 It is important to build a full image for the first time before making any changes to the Edison image.
 Be patient, this process takes from 2 to 5 or more hours depending on the hardware of the host machine.